hashgraph/hedera-local-node/README.md

 ![docker-compose-settings.png](docker-compose-settings.png)

-&#10008; The keys under `network-node`(`hedera.key`, `hedera.crt` and `keys folder`) are only intended to be used for testing on local network.
-These keys should not be used against any other networks for testing.
+&#10008; The keys under `network-node` (`hedera.key`, `hedera.crt` and the `keys` folder) are only intended to be used for testing with this docker based local network.
+These keys should not be used with any other networks.